rya-sge/access-denied/_posts/2022-10-29-solidity-version.md

 The SWC-103 considers the floating notation as a vulnerability.

 ### Range notation (to avoid)
-It is possible to use more complex way to indicate the version by using the same notation as the versioner of NPM (semver)  [[npm V6.14.17](https://docs.npmjs.com/cli/v6/using-npm/semver)].
+It is possible to use a more complex way to indicate the version by using the same notation as the versioner of NPM (semver)  [[npm V6.14.17](https://docs.npmjs.com/cli/v6/using-npm/semver)].
 For instance, it is possible to indicate precisely a range between two major version, here 0.4.0 and 0.6.0 [6] `pragma solidity >=0.4.0 < 0.6.0;`

 ## Conclusion
 As indicated in several articles [[Shashank 2022](https://blog.solidityscan.com/understanding-solidity-pragma-and-its-security-practices-3b5458763a34)], [[immunebytes.
 2022](https://www.immunebytes.com/blog/floating-pragma/)], it is better to use the fixed version, the one that was used to develop and test the smart contracts.

-For library, some believe that one can use the floating notation because the code will use by other smart contracts.
+For libraries, some believe that one can use the floating notation because the code will be used by other smart contracts.
 This is notably the choice made by OpenZeppelin, see this [[issue](https://github.com/ConsenSys/smart-contract-best-practices/issues/125)] [ConsenSys 2017].

 # Reference